HiteSit/Echo_StockSolution_Manager/README.md

 **Q: How do I restart everything?**
 - `bash RUN.sh restart` or stop then start manually as above.

+**Q: How do I make the application accessible on my network?**
+- Run `bash RUN.sh network` to configure the app for network access.
+- For more control, you can specify an IP address: `bash RUN.sh network 192.168.1.42`.
+- If you need to go back to local-only mode, use `bash RUN.sh local`.

 **Q: How do I secure the app for production?**
 - Always use HTTPS, restrict CORS, use a reverse proxy, and keep dependencies up-to-date.